 The system is intended for use in the electromagnetic environment specified below.
 The customer or user of the system should ensure that it is used in such an environment.
-5240 5100-5800 WLAN 802.11 Pulse 0.2 0.3 9 5500 a/n 5785 217 112 NOTE: If necessary to achieve the immunity test level, the distance between the transmitting antenna and the system may be reduced to 1 m.
-The 1 m test distance is permitted by IEC/EN 61000-4-3. a) For some services, only the uplink frequencies are included. b) The carrier shall be modulated using a 50% duty cycle square wave signal. c) As an alternative to FM modulation, 50% pulse modulation at 18 Hz may be used, because while it does not represent actual modulation, it would be worst case.
+5240 5100-5800 WLAN 802.11 Pulse 0.2 0.3 9 5500 a/n modulation b) 5785 217 Hz NOTE: If necessary to achieve the immunity test level, the distance between the transmitting antenna and the system may be reduced to 1 m.
+The 1 m test distance is permitted by IEC/EN 61000-4-3. a) For some services b) The carrier shall b c) As an alternative to a) For some services, only the uplink frequencies are included. b) The carrier shall be modulated using a 50% duty cycle square wave signal. c) As an alternative to FM modulation, 50% pulse modulation at 18 Hz may be used, because while it does not represent actual modulation, it would be worst case.